GW Pharmaceuticals PLC (GWPH) Outpaces Stock Market Gains: What You Should Know

-GWPH will be looking to display strength as it nears its next earnings release, which is expected to be February 4, 2019.
+Wall Street will be looking for positivity from GWPH as it approaches its next earnings report date.
+This is expected to be February 4, 2019.
 On that day, GWPH is projected to report earnings of -$2.97 per share, which would represent a year-over-year decline of 22.22%.
-Our most recent consensus estimate is calling for quarterly revenue of $9.28 million, up 19.99% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $9.28 million, up 19.99% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of -$10.18 per share and revenue of $96.16 million.
-These totals would mark changes of +3.6% and +467.12%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of -$10.18 per share and revenue of $96.16 million, which would represent changes of +3.6% and +467.12%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for GWPH.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for GWPH.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 9.77% lower within the past month.
+Over the past month, the Zacks Consensus EPS estimate has moved 9.77% lower.
 GWPH is currently sporting a Zacks Rank of #3 (Hold).

 You can find more information on all of these metrics, and much more, on Zacks.com.